 Finally, if you pay a professional to prepare your taxes, he or she will likely ask you about any deductible expenses.
 This way they can do the optimization on their software program.
 If they do not ask about a specific expense and you do not provide all the required information, you may stand to miss out on some valuable tax deductions.

-Following is a discussion of some of the most common expenses which allow taxpayers to itemize their deductions.
-Some other tax saving strategies are also discussed.
+Following is a discussion of some of the most common expenses which allow taxpayers to itemize deductions.
+We will also discuss some other tax saving strategies.

 Real Property Taxes

 You can deduct property taxes on as many homes that you own and use personally (not rented or used exclusively for business).
 For example, you can deduct the property taxes on your main residence and a vacation home.
 Taxes paid on a rental property are not part of your itemized deductions.
 Such taxes should instead be reported on Schedule E.

 If you live in a multi-family unit which you also rent, you can split the tax deduction between the personal portion (Schedule A) and the rental portion (Schedule E).
 For example, you may own a duplex where you live in one unit, and rent out the other.
 Alternatively, you may use a room in your home or apartment as a home office.
 In such a case, you may allocate a proportional amount of the property taxes to IRS Form 8829 (Home Office Deduction).

 Sometimes you may use the same residential unit personally, and also rent it out to others.
 This may be the case with a vacation home, for example.
 In such a situation, special rules may apply.

 Mortgage interest is only deductible on up to two homes which you own.
 This generally includes your main home and a second home.
 Also, there is a limitation on the amount which you can deduct.
 You can only deduct interest on up to $1,000,000 of total “mortgage acquisition indebtedness”.
 This includes debt you incur to purchase, construct, or otherwise improve your home.